 • Formica – This mica-derived material is perhaps the most commonly used in household kitchens, as it is relatively cheap, durable, and can withstand scratches.

 • Synthetic stone – Some countertops can be made of stone and resin mixtures.
-One strong variety of this material consists of a plastic substrate enclosing quartz crystals.
+One robust variety of this material consists of a plastic substrate enclosing quartz crystals.

 • Tile – Another common material for countertops is the ever-reliable tile.
-Tiles, however, can accumulate mildew and molds, and can be difficult to clean.
+Tiles, however, can accumulate mildew and molds and be difficult to clean.

 Countertops are constructed depending on their final use.
 Kitchen countertops, in particular, are formed such that they have a backsplash, or a raised edge that will keep spills from falling into cabinets.
 Countertop faces can also be decorated, from minimalist and plain, to elaborate, depending on the user’s desires.

 Whether you’re after the “down-home” feel of wood, or the stylish sheen of marble, choose a countertop that will fit your needs, and not just be eye candy.
 After all, you can be inspired to work more and better if your room looks good – and just as discouraged if the surface you’re working on is more a hindrance than a welcome sight.